tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   4. unique UE ID (IMSI)
   5. cell-specific UE ID (RNTI)
   6. Logical Channel ID
-  7. Number of transmitted PDUs
+  7. Number of transmitted RLC PDUs
   8. Total bytes transmitted.
-  9. Number of received PDUs
+  9. Number of received RLC PDUs
   10. Total bytes received
+  11. Average RLC PDU delay in seconds
+  12. Standard deviation of the RLC PDU delay
+  13. Minimum value of the RLC PDU delay
+  14. Maximum value of the RLC PDU delay
+  15. Average RLC PDU size, in bytes
+  16. Standard deviation of the RLC PDU size
+  17. Minimum RLC PDU size
+  18. Maximum RLC PDU size

+Similarly, the columns of the PDCP KPI files is the following (again, the same for uplink and downlink):

+  1. start time of measurement interval in seconds since the start of simulation
+  2. end time of measurement interval in seconds since the start of simulation
+  3. Cell ID
+  4. unique UE ID (IMSI)
+  5. cell-specific UE ID (RNTI)
+  6. Logical Channel ID
+  7. Number of transmitted PDCP PDUs
+  8. Total bytes transmitted.
+  9. Number of received PDCP PDUs
+  10. Total bytes received
-  11. Average PDU delay in seconds
+  11. Average PDCP PDU delay in seconds
-  12. Standard deviation of the PDU delay
+  12. Standard deviation of the PDCP PDU delay
-  13. Minimum value of the PDU delay
+  13. Minimum value of the PDCP PDU delay
-  14. Maximum value of the PDU delay
+  14. Maximum value of the PDCP PDU delay
-  15. Average PDU size, in bytes
+  15. Average PDCP PDU size, in bytes
-  16. Standard deviation of the PDU size
+  16. Standard deviation of the PDCP PDU size
-  17. Minimum PDU size
+  17. Minimum PDCP PDU size
-  18. Maximum PDU size
+  18. Maximum PDCP PDU size

 MAC KPIs are basically a trace of the resource allocation reported by the scheduler upon the start of every subframe.
 They are stored in